Israr-11/MERN-Stack-Book-Web-Application/README.md

 Installation:

-npm install (## Both for frontend and backend in the separate terminals of VS Code)
+## Both for frontend and backend in the separate terminals of VS Code

+npm install

 ## Step 2: Start the App